-Mancini's 3-run HR in 11th lifts O's over Pirates, 9-6, after he ties game with 2-run shot in 9th
+Mancini's 3-run homer in 11th lifts O's over Pirates, after he ties game with 2-run shot in 9th

 A two-out walk to Moroff on his sixth full count of the night was all Showalter was ready to watch, and Mike Wright came on to relieve Miley after 83 pitches and just eight outs recorded.
 He ultimately ceded four runs on eight hits with a pair of walks and four strikeouts, raising his ERA to 3.27 on the season.

-Wright the ship: Wright successfully got out of the third inning to strand a pair of runners, then settled in to allow just one hit in the ensuing 3 1/3 innings of relief, lowering his ERA to 5.40 on the year.
+Wright the ship: Wright got out of the third inning by stranding a pair of runners, then allowed just one hit in the ensuing 3 1/3 innings of relief, lowering his ERA to 5.40.

 He gave way to newcomer Edwin Jackson in the top of the seventh inning.